Why did Harry and Meghan leave the Royal Family, and where do they get their money?

 A brief retro-style video shared to the brand's Instagram account showed Meghan stirring a pot in a kitchen

-Little is known about the new venture, but in April 2024, pictures of branded jam jars circulated on social media, suggesting it may sell food products.
+Initial details were limited, but in April 2024, pictures of branded jam jars circulated on social media, suggesting it might sell food products.

-The Sussexes' media company, Archewell Productions, makes programmes for Netflix, under a deal thought to be worth millions of dollars.
+The Sussexes' media company, Archewell Productions, makes programmes for the Netflix streaming service under a deal thought to be worth millions of dollars.

-In April 2024, Archewell said two new series were in production, one celebrating "the joys of cooking & gardening, entertaining, and friendship", and another exploring the world of professional polo.
+In April 2024, Archewell said two new series were in production, one celebrating "the joys of cooking and gardening, entertaining, and friendship", and another exploring the world of professional polo.

 Books